 – the aid station crew can take special orders for food and drink.
 Particularly later in the race, you can tell the crew at Aid Station #2 that you’d like hot soup and a grilled cheese sandwich, and by the time you get to Aid Station #1, it will be ready and waiting for you.

 This also means that it’s easy to drop down to a shorter distance if something bad happens (i.e. you fall down go boom) or if you’re feeling good, it’s easy to bump up to a longer distance.

 This course is lollipop shaped, so you can go in either direction around the candy part of the lollipop, because it measures the same backwards and forwards.
 Feel free to mix it up or just go in one direction or the other.

 If you are going “off course” to sleep in your tent, cabin, or vehicle, you MUST sign out on the BREAK LIST at the timing table, and then sign back in when you start again.
 This way, we won’t worry if we don’t see you for a few hours.
 You may not leave Harrison Bay State Park for any reason unless you are officially stopping AND you notify the timing table crew.

 Runners are responsible for checking in with lap counters and finish line timing staff during each lap.
-Make sure your number is visible and help us by shouting it out when you approach timing staff at each location.
+Make sure your number is visible when you approach timing staff.
 If you do not check in, we cannot guarantee that we will have accurate split times or a finish time for you.
 Runners who do not check in with the timing table when they finish will not receive an official finish time.